Skip to main content

 Causes of gallbladder cancer

-The exact cause of gallbladder cancer isn't known, but certain things are thought to increase your chances of developing it.
+Certain things are thought to increase your chances of developing gallbladder cancer.

 These include: